 Isolation of Escherichia coli

-Each sample of vegetables was ground.
+Each sample of vegetables was grounded.
 Then, 25 grams of the broyate were taken and placed in 225 mL of BPW prepared and sterilized.
-The resulting solution was seeded on EMB agar (Bio-rad, France) according to ISO 18140.
+The resulting solution was seeded on EMB agar (Bio-rad, France) according to ISO 18140 (give the references).
 After incubation at 37°C for 24 hours, the characteristic colonies of E. coli (green with metallic reflection) were selected and propagated on nutritive agar to obtain a pure culture.

 Identification of Escherichia coli